Sieep-Coding/sieep-coding.github.io/src/pages/posts/reddit-has-a-bot-problem.md

 Even setting aside the "oldest" claim, the "still in use" part is doing a lot of quiet lifting.

 Yes, the Ming and Qing dynasties laid down a rough framework that modern Chinese provincial maps loosely trace.
-But the actual borders, names, splits, and administrative functions have been through massive overhauls since then, shifting boundaries, civil wars, and a complete governmental restructuring under the PRC after 1949.
+But the actual borders, names, splits, and administrative functions have been through massive overhauls since then, shifting boundaries, civil wars.
+This also includes a complete governmental restructuring under the PRC after 1949.

 ---

 ## This Is the Part That Bothers Me

-None of this is really about Chinese provincial history.
+This post is not about Chinese provincial history.

-It's about the shape of the post itself, because I've seen this exact shape a thousand times on that site and it always smells the same.
+It's about the shape of the post itself because I've seen this exact shape a thousand times on that site and it always smells the same.

 China's government has a well-documented history of paying and directing large numbers of people to post pro-government content online.
 Researchers refer to this informally as the ["50 Cent Party" or `wumao`](https://en.wikipedia.org/wiki/50_Cent_Party), named after the rumored per-post payment.